 It is the School's policy to maintain its cash and cash equivalents in two major banks.
 Deposits are insured by the Federal Depository Insurance Corporation ("FDIC") up to \$250,000 per depositor, per financial institution.
-As of June 30, 2022, bank balances held in financial institutions totaled \$209,067 and did not exceed the FDIC limit.
-However, bank balances may exceed this limit at times throughout the year.
+As of June 30, 2023, bank balances held in financial institutions in excess of the FDIC limit totaled approximately \$6,000,000.